 A program of later adult confirmation is also available to those who have yet to receive the sacrament.
 Adult confirmation is also for those baptized into different Christian traditions who wish to begin practicing the Catholic faith.
 Contact the Parish Office at (805) 238-2218 or by email to: firstname.lastname@example.org.

-Please fill out a form here to sign-up for our Teen Confirmation Program.
+Please pick up a form at the Parish Office or Church Vestibule to sign-up for our Teen Confirmation Program.

 For information about our Teen Confirmation program, please contact the parish office at email@example.com

 The Sacrament of Marriage involves a lifetime commitment.
 It is both joyful and profound.
 Preparation for Catholic marriage requires six months advance notice in the Diocese of Monterey, including a time of preparation and counseling and a weekend Engaged Encounter Retreat.
 You must be a current or recent parish member or immediate family to a registered parish member.
 Ask about our community weddings (next one scheduled for Feb.
 2022) For more information please contact the parish office at firstname.lastname@example.org.

 Anointing of the Sick